Quantitative Smoothing of Polyhedral Manifolds

 The proof of Theorem~\ref{main_thm} is below.
 The idea is as follows.
 On an $M$-quasiconformal polyhedral manifold, there are only finitely many combinatorial types locally.
 The metric is locally determined up to scale and $M$-bi-Lipschitz homeomorphism by the combinatorial structure.
 Using the canonical smoothing of Lemma~\ref{canonical_smoothing_lmm}, we can smooth each of these local models in a globally coherent way, and use Lemma~\ref{locality_lmm} to glue the local smoothings together.

 \begin{proof}[Proof of Theorem~\ref{main_thm}] Let $\mathcal{T}$ be the collection of polyhedral $n$-balls $S$ with at most $M$ simplices, all of which contain some vertex $v_S$ in common.
 Equivalently, $\mathcal{T}$ can be thought of as the set of possible stars around vertices of an $M$-quasiconformal manifold.
 Fix a Riemannian metric $g_S$ and a compactly supported positive function $\phi_S$ on each $S \in \mathcal{T}$ which are smooth with respect to the canonical smooth structure given by Lemma~\ref{canonical_smoothing_lmm} and such that $\phi_S = 1$ on the star of $v_S$ in the first barycentric subdivision of~$S$.
-Let $d_{S,r}$ be the polyhedral metric on $S$ in which all $1$-simplices have length $r$.
+By averaging, we may assume both $g_S$ and $\phi_S$ are invariant under the (finite) simplicial symmetry group of S. Let $d_{S,r}$ be the polyhedral metric on $S$ in which all $1$-simplices have length $r$.
 The simplices of some subdivision of $S$ are smoothly embedded by Lemma~\ref{canonical_smoothing_lmm}.
 Therefore, for each $S$, there exists $K_S \geq 1$ such that $g_S$ is $K_S$-bi-Lipschitz to $d_{S,1}$.
 Therefore, $d_{S,r}$ is $K_S$-bi-Lipschitz to $r^2 g_S$. \\